Product Development Process

 Putting together a plan for vendors, materials, and other resources needed to turn the successful prototype into a mass-market product.

 Documenting all of the costs required to bring the product to market.
 This should include line items for manufacturing, materials, setup costs, storage and shipping, taxes, etc.

-Best Practices for Your Product Development Process
+What are Best Practices for Your Product Development Process?

 Although their specific approaches vary, most companies that repeatedly deliver successful products to market share certain strategies.
 Below are some of these best practices for new product development: